-Clean Boot State
+Clean Boot State in Windows 11/10

-When you start the computer in clean boot, the computer starts by using a pre-selected minimal set of drivers and startup programs, and because the computer start with a minimal set of drivers, some programs may not work as you expected.
+When you start the computer in clean boot, the computer starts by using a pre-selected minimal set of drivers and startup programs, and because the computer starts with a minimal set of drivers, some programs may not work as you expected.

 How to perform Clean Boot

 Next, click the Services tab.
-Select the Hide All Microsoft Services check box.
+Select the Hide All Microsoft Services checkbox.
 Now click Disable all.

 Click Apply/OK and restart the computer.

 If the clean boot helped you fix the error, fine!
-Else in the General tab, also click to clear the Load System Services check box, click Apply/OK and restart.
+Else in the General tab, also click to clear the Load System Services checkbox, click Apply/OK, and restart.

 To configure Windows to use the normal startup state, simply undo the changes.

-Best to always create a system restore point first!
+Best to always create a system restore point first.

 Does a clean boot erase everything?